Skip to main navigation Skip to search Skip to main content

 Biography

-Dr. Debarun Dutta is a Senior Lecturer and the Lead for Contact Lens Education at the School of Optometry, Aston University, UK.
-He holds the position of Academic Chair (Deputy) and Council Member of the British Contact Lens Association (BCLA) and serves as Vice-Chair of the British & Irish University and College Contact Lens Educators (BUCCLE).
+Dr. Debarun Dutta is a Clinical Scientist, Senior Lecturer and the Lead for Contact Lens Education at the School of Optometry, Aston University, UK.
+He holds the position of Academic Chair and President-elect of the British Contact Lens Association (BCLA) and serves as Vice-Chair of the British & Irish University and College Contact Lens Educators (BUCCLE).
 Dr. Dutta is actively involved in both didactic and hands-on training for undergraduate optometry students, supervises higher degree research students, and consults for ophthalmic industry partners.

 Before joining Aston University, Dr. Dutta was a Research Fellow and Associate Lecturer at the School of Optometry and Vision Science (SOVS), University of New South Wales, Australia.
 He earned his PhD at the Brien Holden Vision Institute (BHVI) in Sydney, focusing on the development of antimicrobial contact lenses.

 With over 18 years of experience in the field of contact lenses and ocular surface, Dr. Dutta specialises in areas such as contact lens compliance and aftercare, discomfort, related infections, and antimicrobial strategies.
 His research also delves into the ethology, treatment, and management of dry eye, tear film, and meibomian gland dysfunction.
 He leads a translational research lab that combines clinical trials and laboratory studies in these areas.
 Dr. Dutta has received funding from UKRI, charitable organisations, ophthalmic industry partners, and the European Commission.
 He currently mentors eight PhD and professional doctorate students and has successfully supervised six doctorate and postdoctoral students.
-Additionally, he serves as a grant reviewer for funding bodies such as UKRI MRC, ARC, and NHMRC of Australia.
+Additionally, he serves as a grant reviewer for funding bodies such as UKRI and MRC of UK, Deutsche Forschungsgemeinschaft (German Research Foundation), Health Research Council of NZ, ARC, and NHMRC of Australia.

 Research Interests